albertllousas/monads-explained/readme.md

 #### Either Monad

-For our exercise we are going to use one of the most useful ones, the `Either` monad (can have different name, for instance F# has `Result` type, in Golang it's a part of the syntax when function is obliged to return 2 results, etc.), to handle our errors:
+For our exercise we are going to use one of the most useful ones, the `Either` monad (can have different names, for instance F# has `Result` type, in Golang it's a part of the syntax when function is obliged to return 2 results, etc.), to handle our errors: